Attention-aware Semantic Communications for Collaborative Inference: Introduction

 Transformers, originally developed for natural language processing (NLP)~\cite{Vaswani2017attention}, have been widely adopted across multiple domains.
 Particularly, the vision transformer (ViT)~\cite{Dosovitskiy2021image,Touvron2021training} has demonstrated superior performance and efficiency in image classification tasks.
 However, the deployment of ViTs on resource-constrained edge devices is challenging due to their substantial model size and intensive computational requirements~\cite{Mehta2022mobilevit}.

 In collaborative inference scenarios, the strategy of partitioning ViT models fails to effectively reduce communication overhead.
-This limitation stems from the inherent architecture of ViTs, which maintains consistent layer dimensions across the entire transformer encoder~\cite{Dosovitskiy2021image}, in contrast to convolutional neural network (CNN) models whose intermediate layer dimensions can be significantly smaller than the raw data dimensions.
-Consequently, partitioning a ViT model for collaborative inference still requires the transmission of significant data volumes, thereby failing to substantially mitigate the communication load.
+This limitation stems from the inherent architecture of ViTs, which maintains consistent layer dimensions across the entire transformer encoder~\cite{Dosovitskiy2021image}, in contrast to DNN models whose intermediate layer dimensions can be significantly smaller than the raw data dimensions.
+Hence, partitioning ViT models for collaborative inference cannot reduce communication overhead.

-We propose an efficient collaborative inference framework utilizing pre-trained ViT models.
-Instead of partitioning a single model, the edge device operates a lightweight ViT model (e.g., DeiT-Tiny), while the server utilizes a complex ViT model (e.g., DeiT-Base).
+In this paper, we propose a communication-efficient collaborative inference framework utilizing pre-trained ViT models.
+Note that the collaborative inference in our work corresponds to the collaboration between an edge device and a server, rather than collaboration among multiple edge devices.
+Instead of partitioning a single model as in prior work~\cite{Li2020edge,Shao2020communication,Lan2023progressive,Shlezinger2022collaborative,Shao2022learning}, our approach involves the edge device operating a lightweight ViT model (e.g., DeiT-Tiny), while the server employs a more complex ViT model (e.g., DeiT-Base).
 As shown in Table~\ref{tab:model}, DeiT-Tiny (DeiT-Ti) is notably lightweight, making it suitable for edge deployment.
 However, its classification accuracy is approximately \SI{10}{\%} lower than that of DeiT-Base (DeiT-B)~\cite{Touvron2021training}.

-Our objective is to develop a collaborative inference strategy that achieves classification accuracy comparable to the server model while also minimizing communication overhead between the edge device and the server.
-This strategy is designed to leverage the strengths of both models: the efficiency and low resource demand of the tiny model at the edge, and the higher classification accuracy of the base model at the server.
+Our objective is to develop a collaborative inference strategy that achieves classification accuracy comparable to the server model while minimizing communication overhead between the edge device and the server.
+This strategy is designed to leverage the strengths of both models: the efficiency and low resource demand of the tiny model on the edge device, and the higher classification accuracy of the base model on the server.
 In our proposed framework, the edge device utilizes its tiny model to conduct an initial inference without transmitting the image to the server.
 Subsequently, the edge device assesses whether to accept this initial inference or to send the image to the server for a more accurate inference using the base model.
 By doing so, we aim to achieve an optimal trade-off between classification accuracy and communication cost in edge-server collaborative systems.